vadimknh/adminlte-views/README.md

 ## Use

-1. Download [AdminLTE](https://adminlte.io/) and move to public folder in your Laravel app.
+1. Download [AdminLTE](https://adminlte.io/) and put folder in public/ in Laravel app.

-2. Copy admin folder from here and move to resources/views folder in your Laravel app.
+2. Copy folders from here and move to resources/views in Laravel app.

-3. Update includes paths (check layouts/ folder) and extends paths (in page.blade.php) as you required.

-4. Use and continue dev.
+3. Use and continue dev.